How To Get A Non-Resident Home Loan In Australia (Foreign National)

 Loanable and Deposit Amount

 The amount of deposit required differs depending on the non-resident category you belong to and the products of the lenders.
-Typically, overseas foreign citizens can expect to borrow between 60% to 80% of the purchase price of the property.
+Typically, overseas foreign citizens can expect to borrow between 60% to 80% of the purchase price of the property as a foreign resident buying property in Australia.

 Fees on the property inspection, foreign citizen stamp duty, FIRB approval, loan establishment and legal processing fees are usually not able to be lent against and further funds will need to be sought.

-Thanks to the ever-evolving credit market, interest rates offered via non-resident home loans in Australia have come closer to the ones given to residents, although there is still a slight premium for foreign nationals.
-Non-bank lenders do however have a number of “risk fees” or “application fees” to compensate them for the additional risk they take by lending to foreign nationals.
+Thanks to the ever-evolving credit market, interest rates offered via non-resident home loans have come closer to the ones given to residents, although there is still a slight premium for foreigners buying property in Australia.
+Non-bank lenders do, however have a number of “risk fees” or “application fees” to compensate them for the additional risk they take by providing non-resident mortgage loans in Australia.

 Although the current lending environment is harsh for non-resident foreign nationals, securing non-resident home loans in Australia can still be possible if you know where to look.
-Speak to an Odin Mortgage non-resident expert today to see what options are available to you.
+Speak to an Odin Mortgage non-resident expert today to see what non-resident mortgage options in Australia are available to you, or read our beginners guide here.